linguini1/sortingAlgs/README.md

 ```

 <h3>Efficiency</h3>
 This algorithm has also uses nested loops, and is more efficient on average than Bubble Sort.
-It's complexity is still
+Its complexity is still
 O(n^2) however.

 ![alt text](./graphs/Insertion%20Sort%20Efficiency.png)